aloku901/Assignment/week-3/easy/bg-color-changer/README.md

 - User should also be able to add custom colors to the color panel.

-### Don't copy UI as it is, only take reference from it.
+### Don't copy UI as it is, only take reference from it